 Your home insurance provider will require you to have a specific standard of locks on your doors and windows.
-By not meeting these requirements you would be at risk from being denied insurance pay-outs when making a claim, and your items may not be covered by your insurer.
+By not meeting these requirements you would be at risk from being denied insurance pay-outs when making a claim after a burglary or after an intruder gains entry to your property, and your items may not be covered by your insurer.

 It’s important that you are aware of the standard of locks you agreed to in your home insurance policy.
 Let's discuss this in further detail.